lizzieinvancouver/PSPmountrainier/data/treestands/_README.txt

 	- AV06 - Lower in elevation (more species) is Longmire climate data (Ranger station) but climate data may not be as good

 Could look at elevational trends in tree growth.

+Chatted with Ailene Ettinger on 4 Oct 2023:

+She mentioned two papers on these data: https://cdnsciencepub.com/doi/abs/10.1139/X10-149 (The tree mortality regime in temperate old-growth coniferous forests: the role of physical damage) https://www.science.org/doi/abs/10.1126/science.1165000 (Widespread Increase of Tree Mortality Rates in the Western United States)

+She also said she is not sure if plot is relevant; standID is the unit she has used.

+She would not be surprised if height is not always sampled.

+Notes -- she shew WtchBrm is a Witch's Broom, a likely sign of disease.

+She said the climate data sounded right.